 We see that there is a speed restriction of 185kts for this procedure.
+Our Beech Baron will have no trouble keeping below that.

 Our Minima is a DA of 250ft and an RVR of 750m.
 The weather is reported as better than this, so we satisfy the "Approach Ban" and may continue below 1000ft.